-where $XX \in \{EE,BB\,\}$, $B_\ell$ is beam transfer function for Gaussian profile, $\theta_{\text{fwhm}}$ is the angular resolution of the instrument expressed as the Full Width at Half Maximum (FWHM) of the beam, $\sigma_T$ and $\sigma_P$ are the sensitivities corresponding to the intensity and polarisation detectors, respectively.
+where $XX \in \{EE,BB\,\}$, $B_\ell$ is the beam-transfer function for a Gaussian profile, $\theta_{\text{fwhm}}$ is the angular resolution of the instrument expressed as the full width at half maximum (FWHM) of the beam, and $\sigma_T$ and $\sigma_P$ are the sensitivities corresponding to the intensity and polarisation detectors, respectively.
 The specification of noise spectra varies for different wavelength observations.